-- 7.4 The Plan Area enjoys a range of local green spaces, which make a significant contribution to its rural character and local amenity.
-Local Plan Core Strategy policy OS1 Requirement for open space, sports and recreational facilities provides a strategic direction but it falls to this Plan to identify specific areas for protection. - 7.5 Existing green spaces include the Lady Emily Community Hall field, play area and garden; the Churchyard; amenity and play areas at Barrs Orchard, Pound Close and Garbrook; and the Jubilee Green.
-School Road and Church Lane are bordered by grassed highway verges, occasionally on embankment, which make a notable contribution to village character in their

-- own right and through the setting they provide for the adjoining buildings, including several heritage assets, and the degree of traffic/pedestrian segregation they enable. - 7.6 Green spaces were seen as important in responses to the residents' survey, with 64% of respondents viewing their protection and enhancement as very important.
-These established green spaces meet the requirements of the National Planning Policy Framework for use of the Local Green Space designation, as follows: - Be in reasonably close proximity to the community served: they are within or adjacent to existing and proposed housing. - Be demonstrably special to the local community and hold a particular local significance, for instance because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife: they met a range of formal and informal recreational needs and make important contributions to village character. - Be local in character and not an extensive tract of land: they are local in character being closely associated with housing areas and are limited in extent.
+- 7.6 Existing green spaces include the Lady Emily Community Hall field, play area and garden; the Churchyard; amenity and play areas at Barrs Orchard, Pound Close and Garbrook; and the Jubilee Green.
+School Road and Church Lane are bordered by grassed highway verges, occasionally on embankment, which make a notable contribution to village character in their own right and through the setting they provide for the adjoining buildings, including several heritage assets, and the degree of traffic/pedestrian segregation they enable.
+Additional such segregation will be provided by a new footway in conjunction with the development of land at School Road (policy TAR8).
+The protection afforded to highway verges in policy TAR13 is without prejudice to this proposal. - 7.7 The designation of these open and green areas as Local Green Spaces is consistent with the local planning of sustainable development and investment in sufficient homes, jobs and other essential services.
+The Neighbourhood Development Plan considers the social, economic and environmental aspects of sustainable development together in its Vision, objectives and policy TARI, and makes planning policy provision for each of these areas.
+Each of the proposed Local Green Spaces are capable of enduring beyond 2031 by virtue of their public ownership and/or existing open space use.
+They meet the other requirements of the National Planning Policy Framework for designation as Local Green Space as follows: - In reasonably close proximity to the community served: they are within or adjacent to existing and proposed housing. - demonstrably special to the local community and hold a particular local significance: they meet a range of formal and informal recreational needs and make important contributions to village character. - Local in character and not an extensive tract of land: they are local in character being closely associated with housing areas and are limited in extent.